SakuJuuH/outdoorsy/README.md

 - **Add custom activities** to your activity list
 - **Delete activities** you no longer need
 - **AI-powered analysis** that evaluates weather suitability
-- Receive suitability scores (1-5) and labels (Excellent, Very Good, Good, Fair, Bad)
+- Receive suitability scores (Very Good, Good, Fair, Bad, Very Bad)
 - Get personalized clothing recommendations based on weather
 - Weather-specific tips for your chosen activity
 - Quick navigation to shopping for recommended gear